Informasjonsforvaltning/skolemizer/README.md

 [![Read the Docs](https://readthedocs.org/projects/skolemizer/badge/)](https://skolemizer.readthedocs.io/)
 # skolemizer

-> ⚠️ Dette repoet er arkivert og vedlikeholdes ikke lenger.
+> ⚠️ This repository is archived and is no longer maintained.

 A library with utils for performing Skolemization on blank nodes (RDF)